emily-jean/ml-brains/README.md

 This repo contains the analysis, report, source code and scripts for the final project.
 Built using Apache Maven, Apache Spark + MLlib, Jupyter Notebooks and python.

 ## Project Information
-* Report: /report
+* Report: Chenphang-Asha-Dutile-Emily-Otenti-Nate-Sweeney-Tristan-report
 * Raw Train/Test Data: https://drive.google.com/drive/u/1/folders/1EJBgJFmp-FQf2czw9LGImoOhEO2OvOoo
-* Our processed Data: https://drive.google.com/drive/u/1/folders/1v6--KV2CVjHcMLXXl4Q_9MXyeTgPna-T (pre-proc-data.zip)
+* Our processed Data: https://drive.google.com/drive/u/1/folders/1v6--KV2CVjHcMLXXl4Q_9MXyeTgPna-T (pre-proc-data.zip) - for notebook runs, unzip pre-proc-data to projectroot/data/ (create folders for train test and validation).
+Smaller subsets of the data can also be found in this drive.

 ### Project Structure